Arc-Cloud/Team04-RISCV-Proj/statements/Maximilian.md

 ### Takeaways
 From mistakes that I have made and experienced along with everything learnt throughout the project these are my key takeaways from our project:
 - Do not immediately jump to implementation of a module or idea.
 Ensure your thinking is sound and confer with everyone in the team beforehand to confirm whether a module or idea will integrate well with the rest of the design.
-The most significant takeaway for me is the importance of thorough planning and testing in complex engineering projects.
 - If you are doing a large commit that might affect large parts of the repository always confer with others to make sure you understand the implications it might have
 - Always ensure everyone has something to work on and are not unsure with what they should be doing, and aim to have a larger picture in your mind of where the project currently is and what would be the best next steps to take.
 - Be thorough with testing and be aware of as many edge cases as possible.
 However do not go overboard and waste time writing tests that check functionality that will never be used.